vasinov/jruby_mahout/README.md

 First of all you need to download Mahout library from one of the [mirrors](http://www.apache.org/dyn/closer.cgi/mahout/).
 Jruby Mahout only supports Mahout 0.7 at this point.

 ## Get Postgres JDBC Adapter
-If you wish to work with a database for recommendations, you'll have to install [JDBC driver for Postgres](http://jdbc.postgresql.org/download.html).
+If you wish to work with a database for recommendations, you'll have to install [JDBC 4 driver for Postgres 9.0 and higher](http://jdbc.postgresql.org/download.html).
 Another option is to use file-based recommendation.

 ## Installation
 ### 1. Set environment variable MAHOUT_DIR to point at your Mahout installation.